Plastique (character): Suicide Squad

 Plastique joins the Suicide Squad for the duration of a single mission.
-She attempted to betray the team during a field operation in Qurac, but her betrayal has been anticipated by the group.
+She attempts to betray the team during a field operation in Qurac, but her betrayal was anticipated by the group.
 Plastique is caught by fellow operative Nemesis and subsequently brainwashed to suppress all memories of her membership in the Squad.
 Her followers eventually abandon her after becoming disillusioned with the use of force and violence to advance their shared cause, after which Plastique becomes a mercenary.
-Eventually she reformed, subsequently earning a pardon from the U.S. government and marrying Captain Atom.
-The two later separate, with Plastique returning to the Suicide Squad.
+Plastique later reforms, subsequently earning a pardon from the U.S. government and marrying Captain Atom.

+Plastique then became engaged to Captain Atom, although the engagement was effectively broken in the wake of events of Armageddon 2001.
+Following his reappearance in the then-present day, the engagement was renewed.
+Plastique was invited into the ranks of the Extreme Justice faction of the Justice League.
+Plastique and Captain Atom later separate, with Plastique returning to the Suicide Squad.

+One Year Later

+One year after the events of Infinite Crisis, Signalman informs Black Lightning that Plastique has teamed with the Electrocutioner in a partnership known as the Bomb Squad.
+Plastique later appeared in the series Checkmate, having returned to the Suicide Squad.

 The New 52

 In The New 52 continuity reboot, Plastique appears as a member of the Secret Society of Super Villains.
 She later infiltrates A.R.G.U.S. to plant a bomb on Doctor Light's body.

-In Forever Evil, the Crime Syndicate sends Plastique, Black Bison, Hyena, Multiplex, and Typhoon to attack a hospital to finish Gorilla Grodd's work in Central City.